pugad/hello-world-go-server/README.md

     kubectl apply -f hello-world-k8s.yaml -n development

 Step 4.
-Try to access the allocated IP address (or your router's IP)
+Try to access the IP address allocated to it

     kubectl get svc -A